St. Stephen's Episcopal Church

 In addition to our Sunday worship offerings, we pray the Daily Office of Morning Prayer at 8:10 a.m., Monday through Friday, in the Holy Spirit Chapel.
 Praying the Daily Offices of Morning and Evening Prayer has long been considered by many to form the basis of Anglican spirituality.
 In the sixteenth century, the Archbishop of Canterbury, Thomas Cranmer, set the pattern of prayer we now observe, when he reduced the eight daily monastic services of prayer to two and put them in a book to be used by clergy and laity alike.
 Morning Prayer is also known as “Matins,” and Evening Prayer is also known as “Vespers.”
 The Offices are recited daily throughout the world, and our praying them has the effect of immersing ourselves in the Holy Scriptures and joining our voices in the world-wide community of Christians who set aside and consecrate set times of the day for prayer.

-On Wednesdays and Thursdays, we offer Choral Evensong in the church at 5:30 p.m.
-The Virginia Girls Choir leads this service, which lasts approximately 30 minutes.
+Also on weekdays, we offer Choral Evensong in the church at 5:30 p.m.
+The Virginia Girls Choir leads the service on Wednesdays.
+This sung service of Evening Prayer lasts approximately 30 minutes.